loughjo/pands-problem-sheet/README.md

 Description of Program : A program that asks a user to input a string and outputs every second letter in reverse order.

-Research on how to reverse a string in the links below :
+Research on how to reverse a string in the links below stackoverflow and w3schools links:

 https://stackoverflow.com/questions/58886774/python-how-do-i-reverse-every-other-string-in-a-list
 https://www.w3schools.com/python/python_howto_reverse_string.asp